-1. An Umbrella from the James Smith & Sons
+1. An Umbrella from James Smith & Sons

-Everyone knows British weather is bad, so it’s hardly surprising that there is a shop dedicated to umbrellas, but did you know that, to this day, they make most of their umbrellas in the workshop below ground level?
-This shop is a London institution and hands-down the best place to purchase an umbrella or walking stick in the city.
+As we all know, British weather is bad, so it’s hardly surprising that there is a shop dedicated to umbrellas.
+But did you know that to this day, they make most of their umbrellas in the workshop below ground level?
+This spectacular treasure is a must-visit and of course, the best place to purchase an umbrella in the city.

 2. Tea from Fortnum & Mason

 OK, so there are a few places across the globe that stock Fortnum & Mason’s tea, but nothing comes close to visiting their London store.
 Situated a stone’s throw from Piccadilly Circus, the shop has a wonderful clock that chimes every 15 minutes and again on the hour with an intricate display — and the interior is just as impressive.